-Certain Sub-Funds may engage in securities lending activities.
+Where disclosed in the Sub-Fund Information Card, a Sub-Fund may engage in securities lending activities.
 As with any extensions of credit, there are risks of delay and recovery.
 Should the borrower of securities fail financially or default in any of its obligations under any securities lending transaction, the collateral will be called upon.
 The value of the collateral will be maintained to exceed the value of the securities transferred.
 In the event of a sudden market movement there is a risk that the value of the collateral may fall below the value of the securities transferred.
+In addition, where a Sub-Fund may invest cash collateral received under a securities lending arrangement in accordance with Central Bank requirements, any such Sub-Fund will be exposed to the risk associated with such investments, such as failure or default of the issuer or the relevant security.